 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your site as explained in Part Two.
-Then, configure it as described in Part Three.
-After all this is in place, you then automate various processes with plugins.
+Simple … first, set up your site as shown in Part Two.
+Then, configure your site settings as described in Part Three.
+After all this is in place, you can then automate your content distribution with plugins like the ones listed below.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a quick look at some examples of traffic-generating plugins that can help to:
+Let’s take a brief look at a number of traffic-generation plugins that can be used to:

-- Syndicate content to social sites and social bookmarking websites
+- Syndicate content automatically to social sites and social bookmarking accounts

-- Post content via RSS feeds to other online properties
+- Post content to other web properties via RSS

 Jetpack

-You can get your posts automatically distributed to sites like Facebook, Tumblr, Twitter, GooglePlus, LinkedIn and more as soon as you publish new content using a WordPress plugin like JetPack.
+You can get your posts automatically distributed to sites like Twitter, Facebook, Tumblr, LinkedIn, GooglePlus and more as soon as you publish new content using a WordPress plugin like JetPack.

 Download URL: https://jetpack.com/